 A well known and highly respected Chicago attorney, Paul Feinstein has practiced matrimonial and appellate law since 1980, having obtained his JD degree from Emory University in Atlanta, Georgia.
 His undergraduate degree was a BA at Tulane University.
 He became a fellow of the prestigious American Academy of Matrimonial Lawyers in 1991.
-Paul Feinstein currently serves on the Academy's Board of Directors and is the Chairman of its Amicus Briefs Committee, having recently drafted briefs in the Supreme Court of Illinois on important family law issues.
+Paul Feinstein served on the Academy's Board of Directors and was the Chairman of its Amicus Briefs Committee, having drafted briefs in the Supreme Court of Illinois on important family law issues.
 He belongs to the Family Law Sections of the American, Illinois, and Georgia bar associations.
 He is licensed to practice in Illinois and Georgia, as well as the United States Supreme Court.
 Paul Feinstein has written about numerous matrimonial law subjects and is currently on the board of editors of the Matrimonial Strategist, a national publication.
 He has also lectured before several groups on many family law topics.
 He devotes a great deal of his practice to appellate and constitutional law and in 1993 was successful in overturning Illinois' automatic asset freeze law in the Supreme Court of Illinois.
 In 2004, he was successful in having the Supreme Court of Illinois declare the Illinois Child Representative Statute unconstitutional.
 He handles all litigation aspects of family law issues, trials and appeals, including divorce, property and support, custody, domestic violence, antenuptial agreements, and parentage.While he practices primarily in Chicago, Paul Feinstein has handled matters throughout Illinois.
 He has received Martindale-Hubbell Law Directory's highest attorney rating, "AV Preeminent," (5.0 out of 5.0) .
 Many of his cases involve complex procedural and substantive matters, and involve high-profile people.
 He routinely fields many calls from lawyers, who request his opinion on legal matters of first impression, and those who simply wish to know "what the law is" on a particular issue.
 Legislators and bar associations consult with Paul Feinstein to obtain his opinions concerning proposed legislation.
 Paul is on the Cook County Domestic Relations Division's list of court-approved mediators for both financially related issues and custody related issues.
 He is also court-approved to be and has been appointed as child representative, guardian ad litem and attorney for children in contested custody and visitation disputes.
 Paul is also trained in Collaborative Divorce and is a Fellow of the Collaborative Law Institute of Illinois and a member of the International Academy of Collaborative Professionals.